Southern Section Constitution and Bylaws

-Section 1.
-Balloting for Elective Officers and Directors-at-Large, and Graduate Directors shall be by mail or electronically prior to the Annual Meeting.
-Nominating committees appointed by the President and approved by the Board, shall nominate two candidates for President-Elect and each of the Directors-at-Large and Graduate Directors.
-The ballot shall be provided to the membership by the Business Office at least 60 days prior to the Annual Meeting and shall provide space for write-ins.
-The ballots will be counted by the Business Office Staff for purposes of providing notification to the Executive Committee of the results of the election.
+Balloting for Elective Officers and Directors-at-Large, and Graduate Directors shall be by mail or electronically prior to the Southern Section Annual Business Meeting.
+Nominating committees appointed by the President and approved by the Board, shall nominate two candidates for Secretary-Treasurer Elect and each of the Directors-at-Large and Graduate Directors.
+The ballot shall be provided to the membership at least 60 days prior to the Southern Section Annual Business Meeting and shall provide space for write-ins.
+The ballots will be counted by the Business Office Staff for purposes of providing notification to the ASAS Southern Section Board of Directors of the results of the election.
 The President shall notify candidates of the election results.
 A majority of votes shall be required for election.
-If no candidate receives a majority of votes, the two candidates receiving the highest numbers of votes shall be voted upon at the Annual Meeting.
+If no candidate receives a majority of votes, the two candidates receiving the highest numbers of votes shall be voted upon at the Southern Section Annual Business Meeting.

 Duties of Officers